watermint/toolbox/docs/commands/dropbox-file-sharedfolder-member-list.md

 List shared folder members

+Lists all members of a shared folder with their access levels and email addresses.

 # Security

 `watermint toolbox` stores credentials into the file system.
 That is located at below path: